-What I love most about Steampunk costumes is that although the aesthetic is inspired by the Victorian era it is not a strict reproduction.
-Your own creativity and inspiration is at the heart of Steampunk fashion.
+What I love most about Steampunk costumes is that although the aesthetic is inspired by the Victorian era, it is not a strict reproduction.
+Your own creativity and inspiration are at the heart of Steampunk fashion.
 There are no rules, yet everyone who wears a Steampunk costume manages to look like they are all from the same era.
-Even as Steampunk has evolved from throwing on a few gears on goggles and wearing an outer corset to looks incorporating gothic, military, boho, and vintage elements it is still an element of the Victorian style that keeps the costuming grounded in Steam powered history.
+Even as Steampunk has evolved from just throwing a few gears on goggles and wearing an outer corset to looks incorporating gothic, military, boho, and vintage elements, it is still an element of the Victorian style that keeps the costuming grounded in steam-powered history.

 While I would love to say I am a Steampunk costume geek who spends a hundred hours on each costume, I am not.
-I love collecting bits and pieces and making a new costumes for each event in a matter of minutes.
-With a handful of what I consider Steampunk Costume Essentials a new look is always waiting for me.
-Wether you are going to your first Steampunk costume event or need some ideas on how to change up your existing costume these are costume pieces you need on hand:
+I love collecting bits and pieces and making a new costume for each event in a matter of minutes.
+With a handful of what I consider Steampunk Costume Essentials, a new look is always waiting for me.
+Whether you are going to your first Steampunk costume event or need some ideas on how to change up your existing costume, these are costume pieces you need on hand:

 Steampunk Costume Essentials

 There is also a trend of Steampunk cirque, with a vintage circus appeal using stripes.
-I used this idea for my Steampnk meets Moulin Rouge costumes.
+I used this idea for my Steampunk meets Moulin Rouge costumes.

 A few looks I have seen simply add a crop jacket over the top of a corset to give it some sleeves.
-If you are comfortable showing off that much skin- by all means ditch the blouse and do something like this.
-Short vests also look good over corsets or in lieu of corsets all together (a good tip for maternity Steampunk costumes.)
+If you are comfortable showing off that much skin, by all means, ditch the blouse and do something like this.
+Short vests also look good over corsets or in lieu of corsets altogether (a good tip for maternity Steampunk costumes).

-Just about every women wears a bustled Steampunk skirt as part of her costume.
-They can be long, hi/low, short or very short.
+Just about every woman wears a bustled Steampunk skirt as part of her costume.
+They can be long, hi/low, short, or very short.
 The length isn’t as important as how they are styled.
-A plain long skirt can be gathered into all sorts of bustle effects (see this chart for bustling ideas.)
-Some skirts come with bustle ties or you can easily add some ties so you can adjust them however you feel like it.
-For the non creative types there are some good ready to wear Victorian Steampunk style skirts for sale too and for plus sizes here.
+A plain long skirt can be gathered into all sorts of bustle effects (see this chart for bustling ideas).
+Some skirts come with bustle ties, but you can easily add some ties of your own so you can adjust them however you want.
+For the non creative types, there are some good ready to wear Victorian Steampunk style skirts for sale too with more plus size Victorian Steampunk Skirts here.

 A lace dress can work well instead of a skirt and blouse combination.
-Many women wear a dress with a corset, vest or belt over it.
+Many women wear a dress with a corset, vest, or belt over it.
 The look is similar.
-OR you can go traditional Victorian bustle or hoop dress and use accessories within Steampunk fashion.
+OR you can go for a traditional Victorian bustle or hoop dress and use accessories within Steampunk fashion.

-Alternative to skirts and dresses are pants or bloomers.
-I love the look of ruffled Victorian bloomers also called pantaloons under a short skirt or on their own with a corset and accessories.
+An alternative to skirts and dresses are pants or bloomers.
+I love the look of ruffled Victorian bloomers, also called pantaloons, under a short skirt or on their own with a corset and accessories.

 The other item almost all women’s Steampunk costumes have is a corset.
 These aren’t Victorian underwear, but instead worn on the outside of clothing.
-Corsets can be leather, brocade or damask, lace, or any other fabric that fits your overall look.
-Under bust corsets are an alternative to full bust squishing (or enhancing corsets.)
+Corsets can be leather, brocade, damask, lace, or any other fabric that fits your overall look.
+Underbust corsets are an alternative to full bust squishing (or enhancing) corsets.
 Most costume corsets are not designed to support a bust like they would be if worn as underwear.
-You may find some more comfortable then others.
-For serious costumes making a corset or having one made for you is the best option for a comfortable fit.
+You may find some more comfortable than others.
+For serious costumes, making a corset or having one made for you is the best option for a comfortable fit.
 A custom fitted corset should never hurt!
 A costume corset…. might.
-Keep it loose enough to breath in and move around it.
+Keep it loose enough to breathe and move around in.
 Wear a strapless bra underneath if you need support.

 Steampunk Boots and Spats